Joint Statement by Six Associations To promote correct understanding of information on health, medicine and pharmaceuticals

 In the past few years, I have frequently seen overstatements of risks and benefits and information that is not based on scientific evidence.
 Even though the optimal medical treatment is different for each individual, we see definitive statements in various media, such as "you should not take this drug" or "you should not have this surgery," as if they are generalizable facts.

-Those of us who devote ourselves to our daily work and activities in the hope that patients will regain their health as soon as possible are greatly concerned and apprehensive about such a situation.
-In other words, since every patient's disease is entirely different, we must take into consideration the gender, age, degree of illness, cause, environment and history of the disease, and discuss the patient's complaints while fully listening to them, and the entire medical community, including physicians and pharmacists, must work together to treat the patient.
+Those of us who devote ourselves to our daily work and activities in the hope that patients will regain their health as soon as possible are greatly concerned and apprehensive about this current situation.
+In other words, since every patient's disease is entirely different, the entire medical profession, including physicians, pharmacists, and others involved in medical care, is working together to treat patients by fully listening to and discussing their complaints, taking into consideration their gender, age, the extent and cause of their disease, their environment, and their medical history.

 It would be a shame if the efforts of these medical professionals are undermined by information that does not take into account the "individual nature" of this medical treatment or by extremely simplistic expressions.
 We believe that patients would also have much to lose.

 Although we differ in our positions and approaches, we are made up of individuals who practice or resonate with the principle of the World Medical Association's Declaration of Helsinki, which states that "physicians should act in the best interests of patients when providing medical care.
-We, the six organizations, have been thinking about what we can do for patients now, and hereby make this declaration and call for action.
+We, the six organizations, have considered what we can do for patients now, and hereby make a declaration and call for action.

-To prevent patients suffering from illnesses from falling into unexpected situations at the mercy of unscientific or extreme information, we will cooperate to create materials that will enable them to acquire a wide range of basic knowledge, including how to read and understand information, as well as the uncertainties and individual nature of medical care.
+To prevent patients suffering from illnesses from falling into unexpected situations at the mercy of unscientific or extreme information, we will cooperate to create materials that enable them to acquire a wide range of basic knowledge, including basic knowledge on how to read and understand information and the uncertainties and individual nature of medical care.

 These materials will be used in public lectures at events and academic conferences of related organizations and various events by local governments to continuously raise awareness.
 By utilizing existing mechanisms and materials, such as certification exams, together, we will assist individuals to ultimately choose a treatment plan that fits their symptoms and illnesses together with medical professionals and to deepen their understanding.

-2. We will work to foster a common understanding of medical care and pharmaceuticals among all parties concerned.
+2. We will work to foster a common understanding among all parties concerned regarding medical care and pharmaceuticals.

-In addition, to prevent the flood of scientifically inaccurate information, when we come across information that cannot be overlooked by related ministries, academic societies, medical associations, etc., we will promptly share the information among the parties concerned and make efforts to improve the quality of the information, while at the same time alerting the public.
+In addition, to prevent the flood of scientifically inaccurate information, when we come across information that cannot be overlooked by related ministries, academic societies, medical associations, etc., we will promptly share the information among the parties concerned, make efforts to improve the quality of the information, and alert the public at the same time.
+3.

 Chairperson

-Yasunori Tajiri Vice President, Japan Pharmaceutical Manufacturers Association
+Yasunori Tajiri Vice Chairman, Japan Pharmaceutical Manufacturers Association

-Yoko Hattori Chairperson, PMS Subcommittee, Pharmaceutical Evaluation Committee, Japan Pharmaceutical Manufacturers Association
+Yoko Hattori Chairperson, PMS Committee, Japan Pharmaceutical Manufacturers Association

-Ikuko Yamaguchi President, COML Sasaiai Medical Human Rights Center, a certified NPO
+Ikuko Yamaguchi President, COML, Certified NPO Sasaeai Medical Human Rights Center